frederic-perez/AmE-dictionary/data/dictionary.md

 __against the clock__ _idiom_ :two: Rushed and short on time.
 __agape__ _He stood there with his mouth agape._
 __agave__ _n_
+__Age of Aquarius__ _n_ (Aquarian Age) __1__ _informal_ The period, roughly from the mid-1960s to the early-1970s, when New Age culture and the hippie movement were at their peaks, associated with belief in enhanced spiritual enlightenment, universal love, and personal liberation. __2__ _astrology_ A historical period corresponding to the astrological sign of Aquarius, concerning the timing of which (past, present, or future) there is a wide range of views.
 __age<sup>1</sup>__ _n_ :four::hammer:
 __age<sup>2</sup>__ _v_
 __ageless__